 Both Zen and Sahaja Yoga Meditation are about Present (moment).
-Nowadays in this industrial era our collective ego (vanity) is able to trigger or at least encourage some serious climate changes that are affecting our individual and our collective /planetary Present.
+Nowadays in this industrial era, our collective ego (vanity) is able to trigger or at least encourage some serious climate changes that are affecting our individual and our collective /planetary Present.
 The Eco system is systematically bullied by our egoistical actions.
-Such as creating the nuclear plants in Japan.
-Sahaja Yogis enabled Japan Projects, annually touring Japan and working on reaching out to many different organizations in Tokyo and Kyoto who they can offer inner peace/meditation/self-realization programs to and perform concerts for.
+Such as creating industries based on greed that produce unstoppable pollution.
+Sahaja Yogis enabled Japan Projects, annually touring Japan and working on reaching out to many different organizations in Tokyo and Kyoto where they can offer inner peace/meditation/self-realization programs.
 They were very successful and in 2014 they had even reached Fukushima, spreading some much needed positive vibrations – cool and smooth, like the morning dew drops tip-toeing the moss.

 Hope that this Zen-Sahaj journey will inspire your feedback, maybe even some Haiku verses, like:

 “….
 I love to look at the crystal clear landscape,

 It helps me sustain an empty and clear mind.

 On the flat moss, I can sit in stable meditation,